 - an “Everest” challenge

 However, our latest buildings report (2017) says there is up to 10 years life left in the roof which means we cannot yet go to grant making bodies.
 We are now liaising with the Archdeacon to see if it is worth exploring Grade 2* status to increase our chances of making successful grant applications.

 The way forward……

 We will also be approaching such grant making bodies as the Heritage Lottery Fund.
-If you would like to organise a fundraising event please contact the Parish Hall on 01524 843135 or if you would like to make a donation towards the Roof Fund please make cheques payable to “St Paul’s Church” or log on to our BT MyDonate page.
+If you would like to organise a fundraising event or make a donation towards the Roof Fund then please contact the Parish Office on 01524 843135 for further information .